Ratings: A Million Little Things, All American post small gains

 Meanwhile, there’s some good news over on The CW with All American — while the football drama has struggled to find and maintain a devoted viewership over the course of the fall, at least Wednesday’s installment generated a 0.3 rating (up over 10% from the last episode) and also close to 770,000 viewers.
 That is the biggest live+same-day audience for the series to date, pending any sort of adjustments later in the final ratings.
 All American is a show that The CW needs to be patient on and play the long game — it’s got quality behind it, but this is also a brand-new series and it doesn’t have the same sort of built-in following that a show from the Arrowverse, The Vampire Diaries universe, or Charmed does.
 It has to figure things out a little bit more on its own over time.
 It could get there, and we do think that if it can stay fairly stable it will remain in contention.

 Both All American and A Million Little Things were each picked up for more updates beyond their initial order, so we do think that this means something.
 Neither show has a 22-episode season, but that seems to be more for story / scheduling reasons.
 (For some more discussion on how CW shows can succeed despite lower ratings, check out the video below and be sure to subscribe to CarterMatt on YouTube for more updates.)

 For some more ratings discussion, be sure to come back in the days ahead!
 Ratings are always a pretty high priority here at the site for a number of different sites.

 What do you think about the latest ratings for A Million Little Things and All American?
 Be sure to share right now in the attached comments.
-(Photo: ABC.)
+(Photo: The CW)